Do you want to handle your boa constrictor, but you’re afraid of messing it up somehow?

 If you notice the boa move away quickly, it’s a little stressed and may not want to be handled.

 Here you may wish to gently stroke its body away from its head with the hook to see if the snake is too stressed to handle.

-Signs of shedding include milky or blue eyes and a graying and loosening of their skin.
+Signs of shedding include blue or milky eyes and a graying and loosening of their skin.

-During a shed, the boa won’t eat much or move a lot.
+The boa won’t eat much or move a lot during a shed.